Developerayo/shodipoayomide.com/content/blog/deploying-startic-sites-from-codesandbox-to-netlify/index.md

 - Svelte (svelte)
 - Static (static)

-In this scenario we would be using the React create-react-app template.
+In this scenario, we would be using the React create-react-app template.

 <p align="center"><img src="https://res.cloudinary.com/developerayo/image/upload/v1554201857/csb01.png" width="600px"></p>